travisjeffery/mocha-teamcity-reporter/README.md

 available on the Tests tab of the Build Results page.

-Please note this has been forked from the orginal author https://github.com/travisjeffery/mocha-teamcity-reporter which does not appear to be maintaining or accepting Pull requests.
+Please note this has been forked from the orginal author https://github.com/travisjeffery/mocha-teamcity-reporter which does not appear to be maintained or accepting Pull requests.
+Also note this is not endorsed by the original creator

-##Why use this over the orignal
+##Why use this over the original
 * Support flowId's
-* other small bug fixes
+* other small bug fixes (such as skipped tests get a duration)

 https://github.com/visionmedia/mocha/wiki/Third-party-reporters describes using third party reporters in mocha.